neumino/neumino.github.io/_posts/2015-02-01-a-hidden-gem-in-reql.md

 ### Define your own ReQL methods

-You can define methods on `Users` by simply adding them in `Users.prototype`, but you can also create your own methods on the queries by wrapping the ReQL queries:
+You can also define methods on `Users` by simply adding them in `Users.prototype`, but you can also create your own methods on the queries by wrapping the ReQL queries:

 ```js